turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 end
 ```

+### Updating the DB to use the little objects

-OK, so now we have little phone number and person objects, we need the
+Now we have little phone number and person objects, we need the
 database to actually return these objects instead of csv rows/hashes.

+Start by changing the test to match the new expectations.
+First, add a
-Add a `Thing` class in the `DBTest` which we'll use to wrap the rows of
+`Thing` class in the `DBTest`.

+We can use the `Thing` to wrap the rows of thing data.
-thing data:

 ```ruby
 class DBTest < Minitest::Test